Forest to Fiber: Papermaking from Invasive Trees

 Program Description:

 Join us for a special lecture and papermaking workshop with guest historian Dr. Joran Proot!
-Dr. Proot is a distinguished historian of early modern books from the Cultura Fonds and the University of Antwerp.
+Dr. Proot is a distinguished historian of early modern books from the Cultura Fonds and the Sint Lucas School of Arts in Antwerp.
 During the lecture, Dr. Proot will discuss the materials and workflow of paper making as it was carried out in Europe during the early modern period.
 After the lecture participants will learn to make paper, using the classic Western or European style technique.

 How to Register for this event: